neosaurrrus/blog-entries/17_to_22 React.md

 Now the unordered list can look like this: `<ul>{orderIds.map(this.renderOrder)}</ul>`

-It's a fairly basic example but its something to bear in mind as a middle ground between putting everythign in render and making another component.
+It's a fairly basic example but its something to bear in mind as a middle ground between putting everything in render and making another component.

 Presumably you will want to show more than just the key for each order, but that's a detail you can figure out for your own needs!
 Some extra details may include: